 2. Take a Boat Trip in Santos Bay

-One of the most fun things to do in Santos is to go on a boat trip that takes you on Santos Bay.
+One of the most fun things to do in Santos is to go on a boat trip that takes you to Santos Bay.
 The coast makes Santos such a fantastic attraction, and the best way to experience it is from a boat.

 If you’re traveling with a group, you might consider renting a private boat tour for the day (with food and drinks).